NVIDIA/aistore/docs/configuration.md

 ### Networking

 In addition to user-accessible public network, AIStore will optionally make use of the two other networks: internal (or intra-cluster) and replication.
-If configured via the [netconfig section of the configuration](/ais/setup/config.sh), the intra-cluster network is utilized for latency-sensitive control plane communications including keep-alive and [metasync](/docs/ha.md#metasync).
+If configured via the [net section of the configuration](/ais/setup/config.sh), the intra-cluster network is utilized for latency-sensitive control plane communications including keep-alive and [metasync](/docs/ha.md#metasync).
 The replication network is used, as the name implies, for a variety of replication workloads.

 All the 3 (three) networking options are enumerated [here](/cmn/network.go).

 ### Reverse proxy

 AIStore gateway can act as a reverse proxy vis-à-vis AIStore storage targets.
 As of the version 2.0, this functionality is limited to GET requests only and must be used with caution and consideration.
-Related [configuration variable](/ais/setup/config.sh) is called `rproxy` - see sub-section `http` of the section `netconfig`.
+Related [configuration variable](/ais/setup/config.sh) is called `rproxy` - see sub-section `http` of the section `net`.
 For further details, please refer to [this readme](/docs/rproxy.md).

 ### Examples